 These digital dunderheads arrogantly dismiss most traditional marketing.
 It’s “old-school” thinking that doesn’t apply in today’s digital world, they say :-

 - Market research?
-Let’s just read a few social media posts and call it social listening. (see also our articles on how different marketing generations view social media).
+Let’s just read a few social media posts and call it social listening. (see also our how different marketing generations view social media article).

 - Brand building?
 Get a freelancer on Fiverr to whack up a new logo and we’ll be all good. (without actually being clear on what a logo is supposed to do).